dheerajgolla/Beam_Propagation/README.md

 # Beam_Propagation
-Matlab code that models laser beam propagation using DHT (Discrete Hankel Transform) and FFT (Fast Fourier Transform) techniques
+Matlab code that models laser beam propagation and dispersion using DHT (Discrete Hankel Transform) and FFT (Fast Fourier Transform) techniques
+Includes a sub folder titled Ultrafast pulses that models the generation, propagation and dispersion of femtosecond laser pulses.